surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - install-resources targets work with Ninja Generator
   - Surge can run without a factory directory succesfully
   - Remove an audio-thread memory allocation for most oscillator types
+  - Upgrade to latest Catch2
+  - Lots of work on expanding the appropriate use of 'const'

 - Content
   - New patches from Jacky Ligon